cBioPortal/cbioportal/docs/File-Formats.md

     - If set to `metastatic` or `metastasis`: red
     - If set to `primary` or otherwise: black

+Custom attributes:
+- **Custom Clinical Attribute Headers**: Any other custom attribute can be added as well.
+See section ["Custom columns in clinical data"](#custom-columns-in-clinical-data).

 ###### Example sample data file
 ```
 #Patient Identifier<TAB>Sample Identifier<TAB>Subtype<TAB>...